amrisinha006/Open-Source-Software/README.md

 This project demonstrates a practical understanding of open-source principles through the lens of the Apache HTTP Server — a cornerstone of the open web.
 The scripting assignments reinforce foundational Linux administration skills and reflect the values central to open-source culture: transparency, collaboration, and freedom to inspect and modify software.
 Together, the theoretical audit and practical scripts form a complete study of open-source software in a real-world context.

 ---

-*Submitted as part of the Open Source Software course assignment.*